 AENOR CONFIA, S.A.U.
 (AENOR hereafter) was appointed by "South Pole Carbon Asset Management S.A.S" to perform the validation of the "Zeus Hydroelectric Power Plant" in "Colombia" through the accepted offer, dated 21/06/2023.
-The objective of this validation activity is to have an independent third party for the assessment of the project design, and to ensure a thorough assessment of the proposed project activity against the applicable BCR.
-In particular:
+The objective of this validation activity is to have an independent third party for the assessment of the project design, and to ensure a thorough assessment of the proposed project activity against the applicable BCR and CDM requirements.
+In particular;